-The cost of coverage remains a significant obstacle for many families in New Jersey to access health insurance.
+The cost of health care premiums remains a significant obstacle for many families in New Jersey to access health insurance.
 For families with insurance who applied for assistance, their health coverage was inadequate for the medical needs of their child.
-For most families health insurance is tied to employment.
-Once a parent no longer has health coverage through a job, the family often is unable to afford the cost of health insurance premiums
+For most families, health insurance is tied to employment.
+Once a parent no longer has health coverage through a job, the family often is unable to afford the cost of health insurance premiums.

 At the same time, the cost of health care is increasing, particularly for hospital, physician, and pharmacy services.
 Employers are increasingly passing on costs for employee and/or dependent coverage to employees in the form of larger premiums, higher deductibles and co-payments.
-The downgrading of benefits by employers continues to impact parents and children.
-Employers who offer self-funded health plans are covered by the federal Employee Retirement Income Security Act of 1974 (ERISA) and may offer insurance coverage that is exempt from state insurance regulation and mandated benefits.
-These self-funded plans provide more choice for employers in containment of health costs so families with these plans may encounter health situations that fall outside the coverage, which still qualifies them for assistance from The Fund.
+Employers that offer self-funded health plans are covered by the federal Employee Retirement Income Security Act of 1974 (ERISA) and may offer insurance coverage that is exempt from state insurance regulation and mandated benefits.
+These self-funded plans provide more choice for employers in containment of health costs so families with these plans may encounter health situations that fall outside the coverage, which qualifies them for assistance from The Fund.